Zach-Deladev/tsellios-k9-academy/README.md

 1. Select the Settings tab in your GitHub repository.

-2. locate the GitHub Pages section and chose the Master branch (mine was called "main") as the source to enable GitHub Pages.
+2. Locate the GitHub Pages section and chose the master branch (mine was called "main") as the source to enable GitHub Pages.

-3. Save the Master Branch as the source, wait till the page refreshes and locate the URL to the deployed website.
+3. Save the master branch as the source, wait till the page refreshes and locate the URL to the deployed website.

 4. Test the URL to make sure the website has deployed properly.